 Similar to exporting, every provider allows for importing of email.
 Nearly all providers have a step-by-step guide on how to do this.

-Again, a simple search in your browser, or better yet the FAQ, QA, or Support section of the provider, will point you to directions on how to make this happen.
+Again, a simple search in your browser, or better yet the FAQ, Q&A, or Support section of the provider, will point you to directions on how to make this happen.

 I would suggest you read through the import process FIRST before exporting as some service providers require you import your email via a specific file type, which you can select during the export process.